Deraen/ohj2710/README.md

 #### Prequisites

 CMake takes care of building Box2D.
-Freetype2 is required, distribution package should be recent enough.
-SDL, SDL2_gfx and SDL_ttf need to be installed manually (from included sources if distribution doesn't recent enough packages).
+SDL, SDL2_gfx and SDL2_ttf need to be installed manually (from included sources if distribution doesn't recent enough packages).

 ##### Install SDL